SAGE AND BAY LEAF WARMING BROTH

 PREPARATION

-- Heat The Water: In a small pot, bring the water to a gentle boil.
+- Heat The Water: Pour the water into a small pot and bring to a gentle boil over medium heat.

-- Add Ingredients: Stir in the sage, drop in the bay leaf and crush the garlic clove into the pot.
+- Add Ingredients: Stir in the dried sage, drop in the bay leaf and crush the garlic clove directly into the pot.
+Give it a gentle stir to release the herbs’ aroma.

-- Simmer And Steep: Lower the heat and simmer uncovered for 5 minutes.
+- Simmer and Steep: Lower the heat and allow the broth to simmer uncovered for 5 minutes.
+This step helps the bay and sage infuse fully into the liquid.

 - Steep Briefly: Turn off the heat and cover the pot.
-Let it steep for an additional 3 minutes.
+Let the broth steep for an additional 3 minutes to draw out the last of the herbal oils and mellow the garlic.

-- Season And Serve: Remove the bay leaf, strain if desired, and season with a pinch of salt and freshly cracked pepper.
+- Season and Serve: Remove and discard the bay leaf.
+Strain into a mug for a smooth sipping experience if preferred, then season with a pinch of salt and freshly cracked pepper.
+Sip warm for optimal comfort.

 2 minutes